Chu Suanzi: During Emperor Jianwen's reign

 As the niece of Emperor Jianwen, Empress Dowager Chu had few roles during his reign—particularly because he himself had to negotiate a treacherous path that Huan had laid for him, as Huan himself intended to take the throne.
 Emperor Jianwen honored her as Empress Dowager Chongde, based on the name of her palace.
-After he died in 372, he was succeeded by his son and crown prince Sima Yao (as Emperor Xiaowu), and while she initially instinctively thought that Huan should be named regent, Wang Tanzhi and Xie An, officials loyal to the imperial Sima clan and trying to prevent a Huan usurpation, persuaded her to become regent again.
+After he died in 372, he was succeeded by his son and crown prince Sima Yao (as Emperor Xiaowu), and while she initially instinctively thought that Huan should be named regent, Wang Tanzhi and Xie An, (Note: paternal cousin of Lady Chu's uncle Xie Shang.) officials loyal to the imperial Sima clan and trying to prevent a Huan usurpation, persuaded her to become regent again.
 She agreed, but did not take official regent capacity initially.

 During Emperor Xiaowu's reign

-In 373, Huan Wen visited the capital Jiankang, and the rumor at the time was that he was going to execute Wang Tanzhi and Xie An, and then take over the throne.
-However, after Wang and Xie met him, he apparently changed his mind and returned to his defense post at Gushu (姑孰, in modern Ma'anshan, Anhui), although he continued to pressure the imperial government to grant him the nine bestowments, but Wang and Xie dragged on, and after Huan died later in 373, his territories were divided among his brothers Huan Huo and Huan Chong, and his nephew Huan Shixiu (桓石秀).
+In 373, Huan Wen visited the capital Jiankang, and the rumor at the time was that he was going to execute Wang Tanzhi and Xie An, and then usurp the throne.
+However, after Wang and Xie met him, he apparently changed his mind and returned to his defense post at Gushu (姑孰, in modern Ma'anshan, Anhui), although he continued to pressure the imperial government to grant him the nine bestowments.
+But Wang and Xie dragged on; after Huan died later in August that year, his territories were divided among his brothers Huan Huo and Huan Chong, and his nephew Huan Shixiu (桓石秀).
 As Huan Chong was loyal to the imperial government, the threat of a Huan usurpation dissipated.
 After Huan Wen's death, Empress Dowager Chu formally took over as regent.
 In 376, after Emperor Xiaowu turned 14 and had his rite of passage, Empress Dowager Chu again gave up her regent authorities and was again referred to as Empress Dowager Chongde.
 She died in 384 and was buried with honors due an empress, with her husband Emperor Kang.